jdrumgoole/quick-start-python-and-mongodb/ep003-PyMongo-Read.md

 through the [find](http://api.mongodb.com/python/current/api/pymongo/collection.html#pymongo.collection.Collection.find)
 function.

-We are going to demonstrate `Read` by doing finds on a collection hosted in [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).
-The MongoDB connection string for the collection we are going to use is:
+We are going to demonstrate `Read` by doing find queries on a collection hosted in [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).
+The MongoDB connection string is:

 `mongodb+srv://demo:demo@demodata-rgl39.mongodb.net/test?retryWrites=true`

-This is a cluster run a database called `demo` with a single collection called `zipcodes`.
+This is a cluster running a database called *demo* with a single collection called *zipcodes*.
 Every ZIP code in the US is in this database.

 To connect to this cluster we are going to use the Python shell.